valeryjaspers/design-workshop/connect-2022/2-developer-tools.md

 * Can you make the 3 blue links (starting with "My Notifications") less high?
 * Can you increase the space between the links?

+# Up Next

+Done with this exercise?
+[Continue to the Sidebar Menu exercise](2-sidebar-menu.md)

+Or if these exercises were too easy for you or you would like to learn more about this specific subject, feel free to try out the optional exercises below first!

 ## Optional exercises

 If you have time left, give the exercises below a try.